Kreitech/active_service/README.md

 Plugins for services can be build really easy around this four primitives `before`, `around`, `after` and `pipe`.

-For example, if we want to ensure that an operation is don inside a transaction with ActiveRecord:
+For example, if we want to ensure that an operation is done inside a transaction with ActiveRecord:

 ```
 module ActiveService::Plugins::Database